LIFEGUARD I/ASSISTANT INSTRUCTOR

-Part-time employees are non-benefited, at-will positions.
-Part-time employees are enrolled in the PARS retirement system with the City making an employer contribution and the employee contribution (6.2%) being deducted from your payroll check.
+Temporary/seasonal employees are non-benefited, at-will positions.
+Temporary/seasonal employees are enrolled in the PARS retirement system with the City making an employer contribution and the employee contribution (6.2%) being deducted from your payroll check.
 The PARS retirement system is in lieu of participating in social security.
 You will, however, participate in the Medicare portion of social security as that is a required program.

 If you are interested in pursuing this exciting career opportunity, there are two (2) required items that must be submitted in order for you to be considered: